The Children in Custody section was updated in March 2021.

 All such establishments must have in place complaints procedures for children and young people, visiting and contact arrangements with social workers and Independent Visitors (for Looked After children), as well as parents, and advocacy services.

 All commissioners and providers of residential care services for children are responsible for ensuring that children are safeguarded.
 Commissioner contracts and provider procedures should be comprehensive and unambiguous in setting out the responsibilities and processes for safeguarding and promoting children's welfare.
-Local Safeguarding Children Boards should monitor the welfare of children living in residential care.
+Local Safeguarding Children Partnerships should monitor the welfare of children living in residential care.

 It is important that children have a voice outside the residential unit.
 Social workers are required to see children in residential units on their own (taking appropriate account of the child's wishes and feelings) at regular intervals and evidence of this should be recorded.